 Scores higher than 0 are typically considered to be good and scores above 50 are considered to be excellent.

-The industry average for Commercial Banks is 0.
+The industry average for Financial Services / Banking is 18.

 The final Net Promoter Score of a company strongly depends on a context in which the satisfaction is measured.